Loans of love: how to borrow from family and friends

 Figures suggest that the economic downturn has resulted in ever more loans being made between friends and family members.

-The More Than research we mentioned above found that the average Briton lends £2,250 informally over the course of their lives.
+In November 2010, More Than researchers found that the average Briton lends £2,250 informally over the course of their lives.

 In August 2011, an Aviva survey found that 63% of people say they've seen an increase in informal lending.